-When I first started testing this recipe I wasn't sure I'd be able to come up with such a light, special diet-friendly lemon bar that tastes THIS good.
+When I first started testing this recipe I wasn't sure whether it would be possible to create such a light, special diet-friendly lemon bar that tastes THIS good.
 No eggs, butter, coconut, nuts, or shortbread crust?
 I mean, what the heck is going on here?!

 If you know much about lemon bars, you know this recipe is breaking literally ALL of the rules.
 Yet they're so good!

 I enjoy a rich, decadent vegan dessert as much as the next person, but I also love healthier sweet treats that I can enjoy more often without a dreaded sugar coma.
 And I know a lot of you agree.

 In a way, these healthy lemon bars remind me of my Oil-Free Banana Brownies, as in, these are to traditional lemon bars what those are to classic brownies.
 And y'all seriously love those low-calorie brownies. 🙂 So let's make a batch of light vegan lemon bars!